 Our world revolves around creating dividing lines.
 It helps us make order out of chaos.
 We divide up continents into nations, nations into states, states into cities.
 We split up groups of humans to create demographics and target markets.
-We divide our lives by years, months, days … down to moments.
+We divide our lives by years, months, days and moments.

-There’s a place for dividing lines in the tech world, as well—what is socially acceptable or not, and how that evolves over time.
+There are dividing lines in the tech world as well—what is socially acceptable or not, and how that evolves over time.
 Sometimes it evolves slowly, sometimes rapidly.
-That evolution helps us create a dividing line to let us determine if technology is acceptable – meeting our desires – or being intrusive.
+This evolution helps us determine if technology is acceptable, meeting our desires or being intrusive.

 Innovators cross lines as they develop new products and services.
-Push new technology too far and it alienates users to fall out of their comfort zone.
+Push new technology too far and it alienates users, forcing them out of their comfort zone.
 Play it too safely, no one might notice or care.

-So when is something intrusive, when is it acceptable and when does it rest in the middle?
+When is something intrusive, when is it acceptable and when does it rest in the middle?
 These dividing lines are created by use cases.
-Is it meeting a need?
+It must meet a need.

-Case in point, just two decades ago, heads would turn if someone were to walk down the sidewalk talking on a phone.
-That was not commonplace – yet.
-A decade ago, signs were posted everywhere about cell phone conversations not being allowed in waiting rooms or restaurants.
-That seems like ancient history now that mobile devices are everywhere we live and work.
+More than twenty years ago, heads would turn if someone were to walk down the sidewalk talking on a phone.
+It wasn’t commonplace yet.
+Slightly more recently, signs were posted everywhere about cell phone conversations not being allowed in waiting rooms or restaurants.
+Both seem like ancient history now as mobile devices can be found everywhere we live and work.

-We’re going through a similar situation with drone technology.
-Use a drone to shoot a video over a spectacular waterfall and it goes viral on social media.
-However, use a drone to get a closer look at a wildfire and cause firefighting planes to be grounded.
-Currently the Federal Aviation Administration is developing rules about flying drones in national airspace.
-Same technology, different interpretation because the dividing line hasn’t been drawn as to what is socially acceptable, and in this case – safe.
-It’s still evolving.
+It’s a similar situation with drones.
+Use one to shoot a video over a spectacular waterfall and it goes viral on social media.
+However, use it to get a closer look at a wildfire and it might cause firefighting planes to be grounded.
+It’s no surprise that the Federal Aviation Administration continues to tighten restrictions about flying drones.
+Same technology, different interpretation because the dividing line is being drawn as to what is socially acceptable.
+Or, in this case, safe.

-In digital media, the Apple Watch is revolutionizing our interaction with technology.
+In digital media, the Apple Watch is revolutionizing the way we interact with each other via technology.
 But the potential for the product has little to do with telling time.
-Just as a phone has less to do with talking now and more to do with reading.
-The design and technology eventually drove how phone’s evolution – as did the use.
-The same will be for the watch.
-Its true potential hasn’t been reached yet as developers are determining its actual use from consumer behavior.
+Just as a phone has less to do with talking and more to do with typing and reading, its design and technology evolved as a result.
+The same will be true for the Apple Watch.
+Its potential will be realized once developers align it with consumer behavior.

-This leads us to the next question – when technology is developed without a clear use case, how do we know when it has crossed the dividing line of what is acceptable?
-As we develop technology that can make better decisions than humans can, when do we know that the dividing line between acceptable and unacceptable has been crossed, or vice versa?
+When technology is developed without a clear use case, it’s difficult to know if it has crossed the dividing line of what is acceptable.
+Take artificial intelligence.
+When a robot can make smarter decisions than humans, where do we draw the dividing line between acceptable and unacceptable use?

 Photo by Jaren Wilkey/BYU. © BYU Photo 2014